cs3216/cs3216.github.io/coursework/product-design/index.md

 * PowerPoint.
 * Paper and pencil for wireframe sketches.

 Whatever tool you choose, it has to be able to produce a mockup that fulfills all the assignment requirements.
-In particular, the mockup should be able to **demonstrate** user flow through the app.
+In particular, the final mockup needs to be **interactive** and **demonstrate user flow** through the app.

 <div class="box">
   <strong class="milestone-counter">Milestone 0a (Compulsory, not graded):</strong> Describe your app in one paragraph.
 What does your app do and why?